Screenplay

-A screenplay, or script, is a written work by screenwriters for a film, television show, or video game (as opposed to a stage play).
-A screenplay written for television is also known as a teleplay.
+A screenplay, or script, is a written work produced for a film, television show (also known as a teleplay), or video game by screenwriters (cf. stage play).
 Screenplays can be original works or adaptations from existing pieces of writing.
 A screenplay is a form of narration in which the movements, actions, expressions and dialogue of the characters are described in a certain format.
 Visual or cinematographic cues may be given, as well as scene descriptions and scene changes.